pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/inventory.hbs.md

 *The SANs is configurable for components in the following two ways:

-- components that install a single ingress resource in the form of `COMPONENT.DOMAIN-NAME`, for example, TAP GUI
+- components that install a single ingress resource in the form of `COMPONENT.DOMAIN-NAME`, for example, Tanzu Developer Portal (formerly named Tanzu Application Platform GUI)
 - components that install an ingress resource per API instance that gets templated from a `domain_template` feeding `DOMAIN-NAME`, for example, `cnrs.tanzu.vmware.com` and `sso.apps.tanzu.vmware.com`

 ** Only supports wildcards